INSP at 25: Our Story so far…

 INSP launched as a network in 1994 and NASNA (the North American Street Newspaper Association) launched in 1996.
-The two networks worked collaboratively until 2013, when INSP became the single global network for street papers on all five continents.
+The two networks worked collaboratively until 2013, when INSP became the single global network for street papers on all six continents.

 INSP was incorporated as a Scottish charity – The INSP Foundation – in Glasgow in 2005.
-From that point, INSP began to grow as an organisation, supporting an expanding network and developing its projects and services to street papers.

 - We are committed to challenging inequality and social exclusion.

 - We nurture creative and innovative approaches to social problems.

 - We respect different approaches and perspectives and are committed to learning from each other.

 - We are committed to socially responsible, transparent and ethical operations.

 - We use our resources wisely and seek pro bono support and partnerships to ensure low costs.